Tyler Barry

-Tyler Barry (born December 17, 2005) is an American professional stock car racing driver who competes part-time in the NASCAR Whelen Modified Tour, driving the No. 59 for Jody Lauzon.
+Tyler Barry (born December 17, 2005) is an American professional stock car racing driver who last competed part-time in the NASCAR Whelen Modified Tour, driving the No. 59 for Jody Lauzon.
 He is the son of former driver Ken Barry, who has also competed in the Modified Tour.
 His grandfather was the legendary Art Barry, who founded Spearpoint Automotive and SPAFCO Race Chassis, who fielded the No. 21 car that was piloted to many victories and championships across New England.

 Barry has previously competed in series such as the SMART Modified Tour, the Modified Racing Series, the Tri-Track Open Modified Series, and the NELCAR Legends Tour.
 He was the 2022 SK Lite Modified Champion at Stafford Motor Speedway.

 Motorsports results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)